Iontophoresis Insurance Help

 You can also look on our Fan Fave page to see if there are any iontophoresis devices that are offering special discounts.
 Periodically they do.

-You and your physician may need these codes when filing for insurance coverage:
+You and your clinician may need these codes when filing for insurance coverage:

 Iontophoresis Procedure Codes: